-Using one of these options, you can control whether the size of each section is given in decimal ('-d', or '--radix=10'); octal ('-o', or '--radix=8'); or hexadecimal ('-x', or '--radix=16').
-In '--radix=number', only the three values (8, 10, 16) are supported.
-The total size is always given in two radices; decimal and hexadecimal for '-d' or '-x' output, or octal and hexadecimal if you're using '-o'.
+Using one of these options, you can control whether the size of each section is given in decimal (-d, or --radix=10); octal (-o, or --radix=8); or hexadecimal (-x, or --radix=16).
+In --radix=number, only the three values (8, 10, 16) are supported.
+The total size is always given in two radices; decimal and hexadecimal for -d or -x output, or octal and hexadecimal if you're using -o.

 --common Print total size of common symbols in each file.
-When using Berkeley format these are included in the bss size.
+When using Berkeley or GNU format these are included in the bss size.

---totals Show totals of all objects listed (Berkeley format listing mode only).
+--totals Show totals of all objects listed (Berkeley or GNU format mode only).

 Specify that the object-code format for objfile is bfdname.
 This option may not be necessary; size can automatically recognize many formats.
-See Section 19.1 [Target Selection], page 75, for more information.
+See Section 18.1 [Target Selection], page 83, for more information.